m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 - which clients have a file cached
 - which clients have read/written the file

 Because of the state, the server can allow data to be cached and can guarantee consistency.
 In addition, state management allows for other functionality like locking.
-Since accesses are known, clients can request relative blocks (“next kB of data”) instead of having to specify absolute offsets.
+Since accesses are known, clients can request relative blocks ("next kB of data") instead of having to specify absolute offsets.

 On failure, however, all that state needs to be recovered so that the filesystem remains consistent.
 This requires that the state must be incrementally check-pointed to prevent too much loss.
 In addition, there are runtime overheads incurred by the server to maintain state and enforce consistency protocols and by the client to perform caching.